24-Rajesh/End-to-End-Sales-Power-BI-Project/README.md

- End to End Sales #Power-BI-Project

-# Sales Performance Analysis – Power BI Project

-## 👋 About This Project
-This is an end-to-end **Sales Analysis Dashboard** that I built in Power BI.
-The goal was to explore a sales dataset and answer common business questions around revenue, profit, discounts, and customer purchase patterns.

-This report gives a clear picture of:
-- What’s selling well (and what isn’t)
-- How sales change over time
-- Which products or cities bring the most value
-- How discounts impact profit
-- Order-level insights for deeper analysis

----

-## 🎯 What This Dashboard Can Answer

-Here are the exact questions I designed the report for:

-1. **Top/Bottom 5 products** based on **Sales, Profit, and Quantity Sold**
-2. How **sales trends** change over time (daily, monthly, quarterly, yearly)
-3. Relationship between **Sales & Profit**
-4. Compare **two time periods** (ex: this month vs last month)
-5. Average **discount** offered in each category
-6. **Total number of orders**
-7. Order-level view showing Sales, Profit, Discount, Net Sales, and more
-   (with filters for Product, Date, Customer ID, Promotion Category)
-8. Sales performance **across different cities**

----

-## 📂 Dataset (Simple Explanation)
-The dataset contains order-level sales information.
-Some important fields include:

-- Order Date
-- Product Name / Product ID
-- Customer ID
-- City
-- Quantity Sold
-- Sales & Profit
-- Discounts
-- Promotion / Discount Category

-I cleaned and transformed the data in **Power Query**, built a star-schema data model, and created DAX measures for all key KPIs.

----

-## 📊 Highlights of the Dashboard

-### 🔝 1.
-Top & Bottom Products
-Bar charts show the best-selling and least-selling products by:
-- Sales
-- Profit
-- Quantity Sold

-### 📆 2.
-Sales Trends
-Line charts for sales over:
-- Day
-- Month
-- Quarter
-- Year

-Useful for spotting seasonality or spikes.

-### 📈 3.
-Sales vs Profit
-A simple scatter chart to understand:
-- Are high-sales products also profitable?
-- Which ones are dragging profits down?

-### 🔄 4.
-Period-to-Period Comparison
-Users can select two different date ranges and compare:
-- Sales
-- Profit
-- Quantity

-### 💸 5.
-Discount Insights
-Shows the **average discount** given in each category, helping understand the impact of promotions.

-### 🧾 6.
-Total Orders
-A KPI card showing the full count of orders.

-### 📑 7.
-Order-Level Detail
-A powerful table where users can:
-- Drill into each order
-- View Net Sales, Discounts, Profit
-- Filter by product, date, customer, or promotion category

-### 🏙 8.
-Sales by City
-Visual showing which cities perform better in terms of sales.

----
+About the Project

+This is an end-to-end Sales Performance Dashboard built in Power BI to analyze revenue, profit, discounts, and customer purchase behavior.
+The focus of this project was to answer real business questions using clear visuals and meaningful KPIs.

+The dashboard helps understand:

+What products and cities perform best

+How sales and profit change over time

+The impact of discounts on profitability

+Order-level performance for deeper analysis

+Key Business Questions Answered

+Top & bottom 5 products by Sales, Profit, and Quantity

+Sales trends across day, month, quarter, and year

+Relationship between Sales and Profit

+Comparison between two selected time periods

+Average discount by category

+Total number of orders

+Detailed order-level view with filters (product, date, customer, promotion)

+Sales performance across different cities

+Dataset & Modeling

+The dataset contains order-level sales data including:
+Order Date, Product, Customer, City, Quantity, Sales, Profit, Discounts, and Promotion category.

+Data cleaning and transformation were done using Power Query.
+A star schema data model was created, and all KPIs were calculated using DAX measures.

+Dashboard Overview

+Bar charts for top/bottom product performance

+Line charts to track sales trends over time

+Scatter plot to compare sales vs profit

+KPI cards for total orders

+Interactive table for detailed order analysis

+City-wise sales performance visuals

+Tools Used: Power BI, Power Query, DAX